cicirello/JavaPermutationTools/paper/paper.md

 distance metrics.
 Most of the distance metrics in the literature are described mathematically with no source code available.
 Thus, our library offers convenient access to efficient implementations of a variety of distance metrics that share a common programmatic interface.
-The following table summarizes the distances available in this initial release of the library, along with their runtime, whether they satisfy the requirements of a metric, and one or more key citations.
+The following table summarizes the distances available in this initial release of the library, along with their runtime ($n$ is permutation length), whether they satisfy the requirements of a metric, and one or more key citations.

 Distance | Runtime | Metric? | Citations
 -------- | ------- | ------- | ---------